 What is Digital 100 Trading?

-Some experts will state that digital 100 trading is the simplest way to gain an understanding of underlying market principles.
-This is due to the ways in which digital 100 trading takes place.
+Some experts will state that digital 100 trading is the simplest way to understand underlying market principles.
+This is due to how digital 100 trading takes place.
 An investor will first predict a specific market event (such as if an index reaches a certain level within a predetermined time frame).
 If this prediction is correct, he or she will turn a profit.